 Farms are a very specific form of real estate, and it has the most “real estate-y” benefits:

 Enter AcreTrader.
 They deal with the farm evaluation, operation, and rent collection.
-You just supply the money. ($10,000 minumum investment, to be exact,)
+You just supply the money.
+(It’s generally a $10,000 minimum investment but the minimums vary by offering.)

 Looking back at farmland investments over the past decade:

-- They have returned an impressive 12%/year which is basically unbeatable.
-Especially when couple with
+- They have returned an impressive 11%/year which is almost unbeatable.
+Especially when coupled with

-- A really amazing 0.75-1% management fee.
-(They also act as the selling agent and take a cut of the sale, but that’s standard real estate stuff.)
+- AcreTrader has a really amazing 0.75% management fee.
+(They also charge a 2% initial investment fee and act as the placement agent and may take a fee based on the total equity raised, but that’s standard investment stuff.)

 It’s everything you could want in a real estate deal.

 Another company in the same field as AcreTrader with similar returns.
 AcreTrader wins in my books though, because they have more money under management which makes it a bit safer.
-Plus they have a nicer website and I’m a fool for pageantry I guess.
+AcreTrader was more willing to answer my oodles of questions and they have a nicer website, which is important if that’s how you interact with them.

 The fun twist on FarmTogether though, is that they will let you literally own and operate the farm or enter a farm sharing program instead of just receiving rent and appreciation.

-Seems like a fun concept, but I wouldn’t bother taking the added risk (unless your kids are into llamas or whatever) because their payouts are already great.
+Seems like a fun concept, but I wouldn’t bother taking the added risk (unless your kids are into llamas or whatever) because the payouts are already great without trying to operate the farm yourself.

-- With PeerStreet, you loan it to people looking to buy.
+- PeerStreet – you loan to people looking to buy real estate

 So I’ll pass on these.

-Fundrise is the biggest name in the world of crowdfunded real estate.
-They had raised over $500M by 2019, so they don’t have the issues of some of the smaller guys.
+Fundrise is the trendiest name in the world of crowdfunded real estate.

-A nice added bonus, there are options (with penalties) to exit an investment early if needed.
+One upside is you don’t need to be accredited but they will charge extra management fees.
+Plus you can exit an investment early (with penalties) if needed.
 The pool of investors on the platform is pretty huge so there will always be someone else ready to buy what you don’t want.

 You can choose individual properties to invest in as the upside but the fees are too much of a turnoff.